What is a Rhinoplasty?

 - A cosmetic rhinoplasty is what most people think of when they hear the word “nose job.”
 It’s specifically for when the patient is looking to change the size or shape of their nose for aesthetic purposes.Common reasons for a cosmetic rhinoplasty are to change the size of the nose, nasal misalignment correction, nostril shape and size modification, dorsal hump correction, or drooping nasal tip enhancement.

-- An open rhinoplasty involves making a small incision across the small column of skin at the base of the nose between your nostrils.
+- An open rhinoplasty in mid Michigan involves making a small incision across the small column of skin at the base of the nose between your nostrils.
 This technique allows advantageous exposure and direct visibility that is necessary in more difficult cases.

 - Endonasal— or closed—rhinoplasty, is a 45-minute minimally-invasive procedure that corrects the nasal framework for form and function.
 Patients typically have a recovery time of a few days.
 This is the new standard of care.
 Many patients are hesitant to undergo rhinoplasties because of open rhinoplasties’ reputation for pain, recovery times of up to a year, uncomfortable nasal packing and other issues.
 With endonasal rhinoplasty, patients avoid those issues.